 I have heard that you have to have a home birth if you have a midwife.
 Is that true?

 That is not true.
-Our midwives deliver babies at home, at the Guelph General Hospital and at Groves Memorial Community Hospital in Fergus.
+Our midwives deliver babies at home, at the Guelph General Hospital.
 We provide home birth for healthy low-risk clients who choose that option.

 What can I expect from midwifery care?
 Will I still get ultrasounds?